Google Antigravity

 - not a workspace

-Google Trends shows a small but growing cluster of searches around Google’s AI ecosystem + this mysterious “Antigravity” term.
+Search behavior shows a small but consistent cluster forming around Google's AI ecosystem and this ambiguous term.

 - a futuristic interface inside Google IDE AI